Highpoint2000/webserver-station-logos/README.md

 If a logo used in the plugin violates copyright, please let [me](mailto:highpoint2000@googlemail.com) know.
 I will remove it immediately.

 ## History:

+### v3.6a:

+- Revised socket logic to avoid duplicate connections (thanks to AmateurAudioDude)

 ### v3.6: